gamezilla19/gamezilla19.github.io/_posts/miscellaneous/2025-02-17-reverse_shell.md

 For that, we will first need to find our IP address.

-For that, we will be using the command `ifconfig`
+We will be using the command `ifconfig`

 ![Output of command ifconfig](/assets/img/posts/miscellaneous/reverse_shell/ifconfig.png){: .w-75 .shadow .rounded-10 }
 _Running ifconfig to retreive our IP address_